 MnDOT Officials Warn Of Delays, Detour Through Deerwood Starting October 12th

-This latest construction work is part of a larger 2020 improvement project led by the City of Deerwood that replaces the underground water main, restores the road surface and turf along Forest Road, Swede Alley, Indian Carry, Shady Walk and Shady Walk Circle.
+This latest construction work is part of a larger 2020 improvement project led by the City of Deerwood that replaces the underground water main and restores the road surface and turf along Forest Road, Swede Alley, Indian Carry, Shady Walk, and Shady Walk Circle.

-MnDOT officials want residents to watch for road signs and allow extra time in your schedule as you drive through Deerwood.
+MnDOT officials want residents to watch for road signs and allow extra time in your schedule as they drive through Deerwood.

 For more information about the project, visit the city website at www.cityofdeerwood.com, or contact City Project Engineer Chad Katzenberger by email ckatzenberger@sehinc.com or call 218-855-1720.